-FLUE POLICY 1.16-h: The Town and the equestrian community, in harmony with the Town of Davie and Broward County's Greenway Corridor Plan, shall strive to identify alternative methods and partnerships to promote the equestrian industry, and construct a comprehensive multi-use Greenway trail system around and within the Town
+FLUE POLICY 1.16-h: The Town and the equestrian community, in harmony with the Town of Davie and Broward County's Greenway Corridor Plan, shall strive to identify alternative methods and partnerships to promote the equestrian industry, and construct a comprehensive multi-use Greenway trail system around and within the Town containing adequate recreational facilities involving trail heads, parking for trailers, show rings and other amenities.

-FLUE POLICY 1.16-i: In order to ensure that the equestrian community has the ability to sustain itself and provide for the optimal care for the horses, the Town shall continue considerto acknowledge allowing "groom's quarters" as a permitted use of land, and to continue to provide for appropriate regulations.
+FLUE POLICY 1.16-i: In order to ensure that the equestrian community has the ability to sustain itself and provide for the optimal care for the horses, the Town shall continue to acknowledge "groom's quarters" as a permitted use of land, and to continue to provide for appropriate regulations.

-FLUE OBJECTIVE 1.17 EFFICIENT USE AND COORDINATION OF URBAN SERVICES
+FLUE OBJECTIVE 1.17 EFFICIENT USE AND COORDINATION OF URBAN SERVICES have avoided Future Land Use Map amendments that increase densities and/or intensities.

 DISCOURAGE URBAN SPRAWL, WHICH WOULD SUBSTANTIALLY INCREASE THE TOWN'S RURAL DENSITY, AND COORDINATE WITH ADJACENT MUNICIPALITIES TO CREATE VISUAL SEPARATION OF THEIR SUBURBAN COMMUNITIES FROM THE TOWN'S RURAL CHARACTER.
-ALLOW NEW NON-RURAL LAND USE PLAN DESIGNATIONS ONLY ON US 27 WHERE NECESSARY INFRASTRUCTURE EXISTS.
-(BCPC Objective 8.03.00)
+ALLOW NEW NON-RURAL LAND USE PLAN DESIGNATIONS ONLY ON US 27 WHERE NECESSARY INFRASTRUCTURE EXISTS. {BCPC Objective 8.03.00}

-Measurement: The extent to which areas which had been assigned rural densities and intensities on the Future Land Use Map at the time of Comprehensive Plan adoption have avoided Future Land Use Map amendments that increase densities and/or intensities.
+Measurement: The extent to which areas which had been assigned rural densities and intensities on the Future Land Use Map at the time of Comprehensive Plan adoption